Traditional Wash Basin Designs for Modern Bathrooms

 For quite some time, palaces, temples, and aristocratic houses have featured marble and natural stone.
 Carved stone basins show a royal style and will not break down easily.
 Using white Makrana marble with black granite can make your space pop.
 In your bathroom, go for a wrought iron or wooden vanity.

-What Makes These Things So Sought After?
+What Makes These So Sought After:

 • Basins differ from each other because of their natural veins and textures.